omahacodeschool/web-app__swimming-competition/README.md

 **After that...**

 Where else on the website is information not supposed to be accessible until (or after) a certain point?
 Think of a new feature related to this and get approval for it.
 Then implement it.

+#### Phase 3

+The administrator should be able to perform all basic CRUD operations using all models.
+Implement these features.

+#### Phase 4

+If the administrator deletes a competitor, the system should automatically delete all of that competitor's signups/awards/results/etc.

+Similarly, if the administrator deletes a team, the system should automatically delete all of that team's competitors.
+(Which means that then all of those competitors' signups/awards/results/etc get deleted!)

+Not-so-similarly, if the administrator tries to delete a _conference_, then the system should first check if there are any teams in that conference.
+If there are none, then the system should delete the conference.
+But if there are teams in the conference, then the system should **not** delete the conference--it should tell the administrator to first go manually delete those teams (or change their conference).

+#### Phase 5

+Even the administrator is prone to nepotism (and less nefarious kinds of mistake-making).
+But the administrator is also aware of their flawed personality.
+So they have requested a feature in the system that lets them "lock" an event--after which point that event's information cannot be altered.

+To clarify: An event does not ever get automatically locked.
+For example, after all of an events' competitors' results have been inputted, that does **not** mean the event is locked now.
+"Locking" is something the administrator must do manually to an event.

+To lock an event, the administrator should click a link on that event's page.
+Now that event is locked!

+For this to work, there must be some column in the events table called "locked" (for example), which stores **boolean** data.
+(This is a valid data type for the **define_schema.rb** file.)
+You will need to add this column at some point.

+To be clear, after an event is locked, the administrator should not be able to:

+  - Add a new result for that event
+  - Alter the values of any results for that event
+  - Sign up a new competitor for that event
+  - Delete the event

+##### Note

+Currently the system has some contradictory functionality:

+  - After an event is locked, it can't be altered.
+  - Deleting a competitor should automatically delete all of that competitors event data (e.g. results for events they competed in).

+So what happens if the administrator deletes a competitor who has results for a locked event?
+Right now, probably that competitor's results would be deleted.
+That's okay.
+We're fine with that for now.

+#### Phase 6

+This phase will be about improving the UX of the application.
+Stay tuned.